 One of the days during FBT we got a great opportunity to help with a bottle project.
 Bottle projects are a fairly new and very green way to do construction.
 It cuts down on the amount of concrete you need and uses quite a bit of garbage that would otherwise end up in the streets or the rivers.
 The volunteer who we helped was building latrines at a school in her site.
-In the picture the latrine is almost finished being filled with garbage.
-Once that process is complete a mason will cover the outside in concrete and the school will have brand new bathrooms that they can be proud of.

 This last Saturday was the first time I felt like a legit Peace Corps volunteer.
 Tropical Storm Agatha rolled through Guatemala a few weeks ago and left quite a few towns in ruins.
 A PC Spanish teacher’s home and community was destroyed.
 All of the trainees traveled to his home to do some disaster relief.
 I wish I had pictures of the wreckage.
 It was like a massive mud river flowed through the entire town, leaving homes filled with 4-6 feet of mud.
 We dug out homes with the locals.
 We left muddy, exhausted, and with a sense of pride.
 We were only able to spend a day in the town.
 The locals have been working day and night since the storm and will continue to work until everyone can reclaim their homes.
 It is incredible how these communities can pull together in times of need.
 I am humbled by their ability to give so much when they have so little.